-There are many shape changes that take place to a woman’s body after pregnancy and childbirth.
-While emotionally it can be a wonderful experience, the physical changes that occur can often lead to a sense of dissatisfaction when it comes to body image.
-The two common changes that occur following breast-feeding and childbirth relate to both breast shape and abdominal contour.
-For women who wish to address these changes and improve their body image, Dr Chaithan Reddy customizes mummy makeover treatment plans at his North Shore and Norwest, NSW plastic surgery clinics.
+While emotionally it can be a wonderful experience, there are various physical changes affecting the body that can result and this can impact on body image.
+The two common changes that occur following breastfeeding and childbirth relate to both breast shape and abdominal contour.
+For women who wish to address these changes, Dr Chaithan Reddy tailors his mummy makeover treatment plans during the consultation at his North Shore, Norwest, and Central Coast plastic surgery clinics.

 A dramatic improvement in overall body shape can be achieved when both a correction in breast shape and abdominal contour is undertaken simultaneously, hence the term “mummy makeover”.
 If you are interested in finding out what your mummy makeover plan would entail, we encourage you to schedule your initial consultation with Dr Reddy at The Plastic Surgery Clinic & Medispa, serving Sydney, Newcastle, and all areas in between, today.

 Am I a good candidate for a mummy makeover?